What Is The Z Critical Value

 Calculating the Z Critical Value

 • For a Two-Tailed Test: We divide the significance level by 2 (α/2) and find the Z-score that corresponds to the area of α/2 in each tail of the standard normal distribution.
-This means that the area between -Zc and +Zc is equal to 1 - α.
+Basically, the area between -Zc and +Zc is equal to 1 - α.
 You can use a Z-table (a table that provides the area under the standard normal curve for various Z-scores), a statistical calculator, or statistical software to find the Z critical value.
-For example, if α = 0.05, then α/2 = 0.025.
+As an example, if α = 0.05, then α/2 = 0.025.
 Looking up 0.025 in a Z-table (or using a calculator) gives a Z critical value of approximately 1.96.
 This means the critical region consists of Z-scores less than -1.96 and greater than 1.96.

 Commonly Used Z Critical Values: